MohamedMohsen01/AdventureWorks-Sales-Analysis/README.md

 Developed a detailed overview of sales categorized by customers.
 This analysis will identify high-value customers and enable the company to focus on retaining them.
 Additionally, it will help identify customers who make frequent purchases, providing opportunities for further sales.

-Created a visually appealing dashboard that tracks key performance indicators (KPIs) such as sales,  Budget, profit.
+Created a visually appealing dashboard that tracks key performance indicators (KPIs) such as sales,  Budget, and profit.
 This will enable the company to make data-driven decisions by identifying the best-selling customers and products.

 By achieving these project goals, Adventure Works will gain a comprehensive understanding of its sales performance, identify key areas for improvement, and enhance its overall decision-making process.